dot-event/dot-event/README.md

 ```

 - The first listener argument (`arg`) may be of any type the event requires.
-- The second argument is an object containing: the dot-event instance, an event name `String`, a prop `String`, and a prop `Array`.
+- The second argument is an object containing: the dot-event instance, an event name `String`, a prop `String`, and a prop `Array.<String>`.

 ## Existing dot composers